Sev6nOfficial/aumount-docs/PRIVACY.md

 # Privacy Policy

-Last updated: January 25th, 2023
+Last updated: February 27th, 2023

 This project is responsible in terms of data protection laws, in particular the EU General Data Protection Regulation (GDPR).